utsaslab/crashmonkey/documentation/workload.md

-# How to write your own workload for CrashMonkey? #
+# How to write your own workload for CrashMonkey and test it? #

 You don't have to worry about workload generation if you plan to use CrashMonkey alongside Ace.
 However, if you have a specific workload in mind that you want to test with CrashMonkey, this section will walk you through the process of writing such a workload.